Robo-Advisors are more popular than ever, no more so than in the UK, but what are they are where did they come from?

 It wasn’t until 2012 that robo-advisors fully arrived in the UK, and by then, many of the niche’s early kinks both in product development and messaging were already worked out.
-Nutmeg became the UK’s answer to Betterment, and it was the first of many start-ups to offer UK residents the chance to invest in the financial markets (outside of the traditional investment ISA).
+Nutmeg became the UK’s answer to Betterment, and it was the first of many start-ups to offer UK residents the chance to invest in the financial markets (outside of the traditional stocks and shares ISA).

-A robo-advisor is an online investment platform that uses a short survey to determine your investment strategy and a proprietary software program to manage your investment.
-It’s a hands-off approach to investing that allows both new and familiar investors to check in on their portfolio every one in a while without the need to learn the ins and outs of trading on the stock market.
+A robo advisor is an online investment platform that uses a short survey to determine your investment strategy in order to match you to an appropriate portfolio, and a proprietary software program to manage your investment.
+It’s a hands-off approach to investing your money that allows both new and familiar investors to check in on their portfolio every one in a while without the need to learn the ins and outs of trading on the stock market.

-It’s best to think of a robo-advisor as an all-in-one investing solution that requires very little from the client beyond your bank details and a few questions about your preferred risk.
+It’s best to think of a robo advisor as an all-in-one investing solution that requires very little from the client beyond your bank details and a few questions to establish your risk profile in order to make investment decisions on your behalf.
 You won’t be making trades, and you probably won’t know whose stocks, shares, and bonds you invested in.
 Instead, you sit back and let the computer make the decisions on your behalf.
 What could be easier?

 - General Investment Accounts

 The same robo advisor platform may also offer all the tax benefits that can be accessed within Junior ISAs or Lifetime ISAs.
 However, these accounts won’t be privy to the robo advisor product as they are not investment products.

 Robo advisors use an algorithm to choose your investment portfolio based on things like:

 - Your projected investment term